 Since it is clear that discussing money is instrumental in a solid relationship, it is helpful to have some tools for communication.
 First, the American Psychological Association suggests that people understand that we all inherit attitudes, beliefs and values from those around us, especially our parents.
 Recognize this in both yourself and your partner.
 Start discussing money early in your relationship and often.
 The more you discuss a topic the less uncomfortable it will become.
 Discuss your past relationship with money, your current status and what you hope your future looks like.

 Ensure that both parties understand what is happening with the finances.
 Oftentimes we see one spouse who has done all of the finances for so long the other has no idea what is going on.
 We have seen the detriment this can bring when there is a death or divorce.
-Both parties need to understand where things stand and what is happening in order to have a healthy money relationship.
+According to trusted child custody lawyers from Pacific Northwest Family Law, both parties need to understand where things stand and what is happening in order to have a healthy money relationship.
 If possible, both should be involved to some extent in the execution of your money plan.
+You can get attorneys for child support here, if you’re getting divorced.

 If possible, use a fiduciary financial advisor as part of your communication toolkit.
 A financial advisor can assist through the discovery phase and gathering qualitative data what is important to each party and can help to set expectations around how to reach goals.
 Regular reviews and check-ins assist with continuing the conversation and gauging how close you are to reaching your goals.